FoxChrisRealTheGit/react-stylux-layout/README.md

 ## Code of Conduct

-a link should go to the code of conduct
+a link should probably go to the code of conduct

 ## Contributing